-RISK IMPACT/OPPORTUNITY CLIMATE SCENARIO (°C) MATERIALITY LIKELIHOOD, EXPECTED TIMESCALE FOR IMPACT MANAGEMENT APPROACH AND ADAPTIVE CAPACITY TEMPORARY INCREASES TO THE COST OF LIVING DURING THE Economic constraints mean customers may have less disposable income to spend on leisure and gambling activities, resulting in a loss 1.5-2 Very likely (80%) Maintain current processes to manage risk Ongoing review of economic conditions in main markets to analyse effects on customer disposable income.
+RISK IMPACT/OPPORTUNITY CLIMATE SCENARIO (°C) MATERIALITY LIKELIHOOD, EXPECTED TIMESCALE FOR IMPACT MANAGEMENT APPROACH AND ADAPTIVE CAPACITY TEMPORARY INCREASES TO THE COST OF LIVING DURING THE INCREASES TO customers may have less THE COST OF disposable income to spend LIVING on leisure and gambling ASES TO customers may have less DST OF disposable income to spend on leisure and gambling G THE activities, resulting in a loss TO customers may have less DF disposable income to spend on leisure and gambling Very likely (80%) Maintain current processes to manage risk Ongoing review of economic conditions in main markets to analyse effects on customer disposable income.
 TRANSITION TO LOW-CARBON TECHNOLOGIES of revenue for the business.
 Increased risk of vulnerability to harmful gambling for clients in high-risk groups.
-2-3 Likely (60%) S M L No action required to manage risk Thresholds for spend and affordability checks to be reviewed periodically.
+2-3 Likely (60%) No action required to manage risk Thresholds for spend and affordability checks to be reviewed periodically.
 Demand from employees, especially those on national living wages, for increase to wages due to widescale increase in cost of living.
-1.5-2 Likely (60%) Maintain current processes to manage risk Review of retail colleague pay in line with changing economic conditions.
-2-3 • Likely (60%) S M L Maintain current processes to manage risk - LEGISLATION INTRODUCED TO PLACE A BAN ON FOSSIL FUEL USE FOR FUEL AND ENERGY GENERATION OF LEGISLATION TO FAVOUR RENEWABLE ENERGY GENERATION Loss of profit, driven by an increase in overhead energy costs (commercial and domestic) and concerns around energy security issues (e.g. restricted periods of energy use/blackouts) affecting service delivery, and client access to services, especially at LBOs.
+1.5-2 • Likely (60%) Maintain current processes to manage risk Review of retail colleague pay in line with changing economic conditions.
+2-3 Likely (60%) Maintain current processes to manage risk LEGISLATION INTRODUCED TO PLACE A BAN ON FOSSIL FUEL USE FOR FUEL AND ENERGY GENERATION AND INTRODUCTION OF LEGISLATION TO FAVOUR RENEWABLE ENERGY GENERATION Loss of profit, driven by an increase in overhead energy costs (commercial and domestic) and concerns around energy security issues (e.g. restricted periods of energy use/blackouts) affecting service delivery, and client access to services, especially at LBOs.
 Opportunity: Long-term energy security within localised energy grids from renewable energy generation, with the potential to stabilise market energy prices.
 Opportunity to identify peak times for energy consumption and aim to reduce this, saving costs and lowering the carbon footprint of these sites.
 1.5-2 Very likely (80%) Maintain current processes to manage risk Use previous situations e.g., COVID-19 as a proxy for modelling potential impact.
 Other options to be reviewed as part of the Planet pillar of the ESG framework.
 REQUIREMENT TO SWITCH ALL SITES UNDER 888'S CONTROL ONTO RENEWABLE ENERGY DUE TO MARKET/ STAKEHOLDER PRESSURE AND TO MEET PLEDGED CARBON REDUCTION AND NET ZERO TARGETS Transition to green energy for global sites can be difficult due to limited infrastructure in place, and often comes at a higher overhead cost.
 2-3 Very likely (80%) Maintain current processes to manage risk Renewable energy is sourced where possible globally through power purchase agreements.
 Longer-term strategy to be reviewed as part of the Planet pillar of the ESG framework.